ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R25]**
 The transacting counterparties MUST validate the correctness of a State Object based on a state change against the transaction business logic in the applicable BPI workflow and workstep.

-[[R25]](#r25) Testability: a BPI can validate the correctness of a State Object based on a state change against transaction logic by the validation zero-knowledge proof in the BPI and ultimately on the CCSM.
-Reference back to [[R16]](#r16) to understand the validation of a zero-knowledge proof in a smart contract.
+[[R25]](#r25) Testability: A BPI can validate the correctness of a State Object based on a state change against transaction logic by verifying a zero-knowledge proof of the state change in the BPI, and ultimately on the utilized CCSM.
+Reference back to [[R16]](#r16) to understand the verification of a zero-knowledge proof in a smart contract.

 #### **[R26]**
 The transacting counterparties MUST generate a Proof of Correctness of a State Object based on a state change that can be validated against the BPI transaction business logic.